will-wow/ramda-talk-old/deck/deck.md

 ???

 So the curried functions are kind of cool, because they save you some keystrokes.
 Fine.
 That’s cool, but probably not worth a whole new library.
 The power of ramda comes with function composition.
-Because it’s easy to define functions as partial applications of other functions, you can chain them together into these pipelines, without ever having to actually get a hold of the argument or use the function keyword.
+Because it’s easy to define functions as partial applications of other functions, you can chain together curried functions into pipelines, without ever having to actually get a hold of the argument or use the function keyword.
 In the Haskell language (another thing named after Haskell Curry), which Ramda takes a lot of inspiration from, this is called “point-free style”.

 So for instance, here we’re defining an addAndSum function.
 You can see from the type signature that it takes an array of numbers and returns a number.
 And the pipeline says to take that array of numbers, remove any undefined or null values so we can do math, then add one to each one, and sum the whole thing.
 This is pretty concise, sure, but I think it’s also really easy to follow - reject the nils, do the adding, sum it up.
 Obviously you could do all this with normal functions, but you’d end up with either deeply nested function calls, or using something like lodash dot chain, which is a lot less flexible.